peachisai/skywalking/docs/en/setup/backend/backend-rocketmq-monitoring.md

 You can customize your own metrics/expression/dashboard panel.
-The metrics definition and expression rules are found in `otel-rules/pulsar/pulsar-cluster.yaml, otel-rules/pulsar/pulsar-broker.yaml`.
+The metrics definition and expression rules are found in `otel-rules/rocketmq/rocketmq-cluster.yaml, otel-rules/rocketmq/rocketmq-broker.yaml`.
-The RabbitMQ dashboard panel configurations are found in `ui-initialized-templates/pulsar`.
+The RocketMQ dashboard panel configurations are found in `ui-initialized-templates/rocketmq`.